 Understanding the “Why”

-The viral post I’m referring to was actually a fitness oriented piece I penned for our original finance site vtxcapital.com.
+The viral post I’m referring to was actually a fitness-oriented piece I penned for our original finance site VTX Capital (now DollarSprout).
 Ironically, the article wasn’t even monetized at the time.
-The sudden influx of traffic however had visitors spending time on better-optimized articles that did generate income.
+The sudden influx of traffic, however, had visitors spending time on better-optimized articles that did generate income.

 Unbeknownst to us, the reason “why” the article went viral was because it was the first time that we’d created a pin that appealed to a large audience and it had the perfect combination of a somewhat-appealing headline and great pin design.